Why Donate Blood?

 • A mini-physical screening that checks blood pressure, pulse, temperature, and iron levels.

-TIPS TO PREPARE FOR A POSITIVE DONATION:
+TIPS TO PREPARE FOR A DONATION:

 We want you to feel great after you’ve donated.
 Prior to your donation: